 It’s the matter of degrees

-On the other hand, there are possible ways to make almost all IoT devices work via a guest Wi-Fi network, including those that’s part of your local recourses.
-But in this case, why jump over hoops with our hands tied behind your back and risk falling on your face unnecessarily, when you can just stroll to the same place?
+There are possible ways to make almost all IoT devices work via a guest Wi-Fi network, including those that are part of your local recourses.
+But in this case, why jump over hoops with our hands tied behind your back and risk falling on your face unnecessarily when you can stroll to the same place?

 The point here is this: You need to understand your device and the Guest network and use them accordingly.
 The Guest network is not synonymous with better security.
 And vice versa, using an IoT device within your primary network doesn’t necessarily make your system more vulnerable.